 - Three hours are allowed for this paper which carries a total of 160 marks. - You are strongly advised to attempt all tasks to gain maximum possible marks.
 The number of marks allocated to each task is given next to the task and you should spend your time in accordance with that allocation. - In this examination you should use the fresh copy of the fact-find provided.
 You are not allowed to bring into the examination the pre-released copy of the fact-find. - Client objectives are provided overleaf, and you should read them carefully before attempting the tasks. - Read carefully all tasks and information provided before starting to answer. - You may find it helpful in some places to make rough notes in the answer booklet.
 If you do this, you should cross through these notes before you hand in the booklet. - It is important to show all steps in a calculation, even if you have used a calculator. - If you use a calculator, it must be a silent, battery or solar-powered, non-programmable calculator.
 The use of electronic equipment capable of being programmed to hold alphabetic or numerical data and/or formulae is prohibited.
-You may use a financial or scientific calculator, provided it meets these requirements. - Tax tables are permitted to be used for this paper and all questions are based on the current tax year 2021/2022. - Answer each task on a new page and leave six lines blank after each task.
+You may use a financial or scientific calculator, provided it meets these requirements. - Tax tables are permitted to be used. - Answer each task on a new page and leave six lines blank after each task.